Skip to main content

 done

-PostgreSQL recommended for parallel processing.
-SQLite lacks FOR UPDATE SKIP LOCKED and may have race conditions under high concurrency.
+Use PostgreSQL for parallel processing.
+SQLite may have race conditions under high concurrency.

 Next Steps